viltered/RustyMold/README.md

 ### How to build

-After cloning, the usual `cargo build` should suffice.
+After cloning, the usual `cargo build --release` should suffice.
 Only tested on Linux so far.
+Benchmark is available using `cargo bench`.

 ### But why?